rohithdvs/hotelbook/README.md

-# hotelbook
+# flipkart
-this is the website of booking the hotel online
+this is the website of purchase product on online